dagbdagb/librenms/doc/Support/Performance-general.md

 * Cache (size, bandwidth)  applies to both Disk and CPU
 * Disk (size, bandwith, IOPS)

-Add in a shared environments and/or resources (be it virtual machines, virtual hardware or general servers doing multiple things) and the picture quickly becomes quite fuzzy.
+Add in a shared environments and/or resources (be it virtual machines/hardware or general servers doing multiple things) and the picture quickly becomes quite fuzzy.

 2. the operating system
 The Operating System, offers a myriad of virtual knobs, buttons and switches and various magic incantations not to be uttered in polite company.